werdegars/wifchecksum/README.md

+# WIF Checksum
-a tool to check WIF checksum
+a tool using python 3 to check WIF checksum

-will return False if the wif not valid
+it will return hex value when valid or False when not valid